slonigiraf/whitepaper/slon/ENG.md

 Most often, tutors act as guarantors, and tutees buy guarantees to resell them to future employers or patrons.

 To issue a guarantee, the tutor must create an account within the Slonigiraf system and transfer the required amount of Slon there.
 The number of Slons on this account is known to all Slonigiraf users.
 Thanks to this information, they know that the guarantee can be used, and the amount of Slon specified in the guarantee can be debited from the tutor's account.
 Slons on the tutor's account are not blocked in any way.
-A tutor, for example, can put 100 Slon on their account and issue 5 guarantees, each allowing to fine the mentor by 100 Slon.
+A tutor, for example, can put 100 Slon on their account and issue 5 guarantees, each allowing to fine the tutor by 100 Slon.
 After the execution of the penalty on the first guarantee, the account will be reset to zero, and everyone will know that the other four guarantees are not valid yet.
 If the tutor refills their account with 100 Slon, these four guarantees will become valid again.
 An example of applying the Slonigiraf methodology in a public school can be seen in Figure 2.

 **Figure 2**